Food & Nutrition Services

 Fresh Fruit & Vegetable Program

-Food and Nutrition Services offers a Fresh Fruit & Vegetable Program at Bellwood, Bensley, Chalkley, Ettrick, Falling Creek and Harrowgate elementary schools.
+Food and Nutrition Services offers a Fresh Fruit & Vegetable Program at Bellwood, Bensley, Chalkley, Christian, Ettrick, Falling Creek, Harrowgate, Hopkins and Salem Church elementary schools.

-They offer a fresh fruit and vegetable snack to students 4-5 days a week in school.
-They also provide extra fruits and vegetables to the curbside bags for families to take home.
+They offer a fresh fruit and vegetable snack to students 3 days a week in school.

 The goal of the Fresh Fruit & Vegetable Program is to: